-It’s the feeling of uncertainty that drives us back instead of going forward.
+It’s the feeling of uncertainty that drives us back instead of moving forward.
 It’s that feeling that I had something that was good and I want it back, even if that something had changed.
 For the nostalgic people it’s the thing that stands between them and true happiness.

 Our past has a hold over where we live.

 I don’t know if you know that feeling of HOME from your parents house, your apartment with your X, or from that time you were a wild child working abroad.
 But that feeling of home gets attached to a place and a time, and once that passes- you can’t get it back.

 You know you can’t get it back- yet you try.
 You try hard.
 You tare your life apart, you leave your job, family and friends to go back to the place you felt complete in.
 You create this fantasy in your head of getting there, to your destination, and feeling that feeling of relief when you do.

 That feeling is true.
 As you approach the gates of the city you once called home, you smile.
 You know you are going to be OK now, that everything will be just fine.
 But that feeling hardly ever last.
 Unless you were living there 2 weeks ago- you can never get back what you had.
 People change, they move on, some of your old friends might be gone.
 You will be wandering the city, wondering why it doesn’t feel the way it was before.
 You could try getting the same apartment, getting back your old job… But that will never be enough.
 You are different now.